whawker/okta-signin-widget/README.md

 - **transformUsername:** Transforms the username before sending requests with the username to Okta.
 This is useful when you have an internal mapping between what the user enters and their Okta username.

+    If transformUsername takes 2 or less arguments it will be executed as a synchronous hook:

     ```javascript
-    // The callback function is passed two arguments:
+    // The function is passed two arguments:
     // 1) username: The name entered by the user
     // 2) operation: The type of operation the user is trying to perform:
     //      - PRIMARY_AUTH